-The board of directors of the Company makes annual assessments regarding the effectiveness of the board of directors itself, committees and individual directors in fulfilling their respective responsibilities, based on the principles stipulated in the Oversight of Management section of the Mandate of The Board Of Directors, the full text of which is attach to this Circular as part of Schedule "B".
-The board of directors has implemented a board evaluation framework to assist with identifying areas of improvement for the current board and the expertise desired of prospective candidates.
+The Board of the Company makes annual assessments regarding the effectiveness of the Board itself, committees and individual directors in fulfilling their respective responsibilities, based on the principles stipulated in the Oversight of Management section of the Mandate of The Board Of Directors, the full text of which is attached to this Circular as part of Schedule "B".
+The Board has implemented a board evaluation framework to assist with identifying areas of improvement for the current board and the expertise desired of prospective candidates.

 During the financial year ended June 30, 2019, the Board implemented a formal Board Evaluation procedure, designed to assist in evaluating the effectiveness of the Board, the committees of the Board and the individual directors.
 This assessment of the Company's directors is conducted by the Governance and Nominating Committee.
 The Corporate Governance and Nominating Committee compiles a matrix of competencies for the current Board, so that the Board has the information it needs to select directors with the right mix of skills and experience for the Company and its business interests.
 The Corporate Governance and Nominating Committee is responsible for the review and makes recommendations to the Board regarding the methodology of the assessment.
-The review consists of an evaluation questionnaire, prepared annually, that is designed to encourage candid feedback on the effectiveness and contribution of individual directors, the committees, the Board and management as per the following categories:
+The review consists of an evaluation questionnaire, prepared annually, that is designed to encourage candid feedback on the effectiveness and contribution of individual directors, the committees, the Board, and management as per the following categories:

 - CEO and board experience

 - Mining industry experience

 - Exploration industry experience

 - Financial literacy

-- Financial experience and capabilities
+- Capital market experience and capabilities

 - Business development experience

-- Project development experience
+- Project development and/or operating experience

+- Legal experience

 - Human resources experience

-- Corporate governance and risk management experience

-- Government/political experience

 - Information technology experience

+- Corporate governance and/or risk management experience

+- Government/community relations and permitting experience

-- Strategic planning experience
+- Strategic planning experience and/or business development experience

 - Ability and willingness to act as Interim CEO, if needed

 - Alignment with shareholders

 - Overall comments

-Responses were analyzed and summarized by the Chair of the Board for review and discussion by the Board.
+Responses were analysed and summarized by the CFO for review and discussion by the Board.